f-gougeon/ITC-Suite_Docs/README.md

 For additional info on how to run the ITC-Suite, one can check the ITC-Suite Manual from 2010 (meant for the PCI environment).

+In any case, you may want to read the first 12 pages to get an overview of the ITC-Suite.

 <P> Gougeon, F.A.
 2010.
 <A HREF="https://ostrnrcan-dostrncan.canada.ca/handle/1845/247283">